-Elementary Education House Learning Community
+Education House Residential Learning Community

-Residential Learning Communities (RLC) allow you to live with other students sharing the same academic major or special interest.
-As an RLC member, you have the opportunity to attend social and academic programs with other students, interact with faculty outside of the classroom, and get to know an upper division Community Mentor who shares your major or interest area.
+It is an awesome opportunity to live in a freshman hall with other students (20-30) who share your academic major or interests.
+You will be able to attend social and academic programs together, interact with faculty outside of the classroom, and get to know an upper division Community Mentor (student) who shares your major or career path.What are Common Courses?

 - GLG 112 - Geologic Disasters: This course introduces you to geologic processes and hazards affecting humans.
-Topics include earthquakes, volcanic eruptions, tsunamis, landslides, ... floods, subsidence, meteorite impacts, and climate changes.
+Topics include earthquakes, volcanic eruptions, tsunamis, landslides, floods, subsidence, meteorite impacts, and climate changes.

 - GLG 112L - Geologic Disasters Lab: This lab course is taken concurrently with GLG 112.
-Course fee required.

 Over and over again, we hear from our RLC students that being a part of the RLC program helped them find future friends and experience a smoother transition to college their freshmen year.
 By participating in an RLC, you will learn about campus resources and become more involved in your university experience.
 And this involvement has consistently led to RLC students remaining at the university in greater numbers, and more RLC students successfully graduating from the university.
 How do I sign up?

 Simply select your preferred Residential Learning Community on your online housing application.
 If you qualify for and are selected to participate in that RLC, we will assist you by placing you within the RLC of your choice in a freshman hall, and matching you with a roommate within that same RLC.
 That’s it!
 You can relax knowing your housing space and roommate selection are being taken care of for you.